CloudCannon/Academy/_posts/2017-02-07-running-jekyll.md

 ## Runtime flags

-There's also a number of runtime flags we can run with these commands to adjust how the site is built.
-For example if we wanted the build to include all of our draft blog posts we could run jekyll like this.
+There's a number of runtime flags we can pass these commands to adjust how the site is built.
+For example if we wanted the build to include all of our draft blog posts we could run jekyll like this:

 {% raw %}
 ~~~html